top of page

 New York State Bar Association – Member, Elder Law and Special Needs (ELSN) and Trusts and Estates sections

-– Executive Committee member of the ELSN section, 2024-2025
+– Executive Committee member of the ELSN section, 2024-present

-– Co-Chair of the Practice Management Committee of the ELSN section, 2024-2025
+– Co-Chair of the Practice Management Committee of the ELSN section, 2024-present

-Westchester County Bar Association – Member, Elder Law and Special Needs Planning Committee and Trusts and Estates section
+Westchester County Bar Association – former Member, Elder Law and Special Needs Planning Committee and Trusts and Estates section

-Westchester County Senior Law Day Collaborative – Lecturer and Volunteer Attorney
+Westchester County Senior Law Day Collaborative – Lecturer and Volunteer Attorney – 2017-present

-Port Chester – Rye Bar Association – Member
+Port Chester-Rye Bar Association – Member

 Select Lectures:

-Guest Lecturer, Equal Justice America Disability Rights Clinic, Elisabeth Haub School of Law, Pace University (March 2023)
+Guest Lecturer, Equal Justice America Disability Rights Clinic, Elisabeth Haub School of Law, Pace University, March 2023

 New York State Bar Association logo